Okaloosa County Battery Attorney

 What can an Okaloosa County Criminal Defense Attorney do to help me?

-As with any criminal case we defend, we start with the details of your side of the incident, review all police records, audio/video files, witness statements, etc. At the same time, we will work with you on preparing mitigation and make contact with the alleged victim.
-Many battery cases that we defend are dismissed or successfully resolved before going to court because of the pre-trial work that we invest.
+As with any criminal case I defend, I start with the details of your side of the incident, review all police records, audio/video files, witness statements, etc. At the same time, I will work with you on preparing mitigation and make contact with the alleged victim.
+Many battery cases that I defend are dismissed or successfully resolved before going to court because of the pre-trial work that I invest.

-This charge may seem like a low level misdemeanor to some but we know that it is life altering to you and we treat it that way.
-From the moment that you meet our defense team you will know that you have made the right choice with Flaherty Defense Firm.
-Our priority is to save your future and our number one goal is getting your case dismissed.
+This charge may seem like a low level misdemeanor to some but I know that it is life altering to you and I treat it that way.
+For the person in trouble, there is no such thing as a “small” case.
+My priority from day one will be to get your Battery case in Okaloosa County dismissed.